elysia090/Lab/docs/IPC.md

 2.1.3 The implementation MUST use FUTEX_WAIT and FUTEX_WAKE only (no *_BITSET, no PI, no requeue) in v0.0.1.
 2.2 Architecture
 2.2.1 64-bit only: x86_64 or aarch64.
 2.2.2 All atomics used in this ABI MUST be lock-free on the target.
+Implementations MUST fail create/attach if this requirement is not met.
 2.3 Cache-line model
-2.3.1 Cache line size is fixed at 64 bytes for ABI layout and padding rules in v0.0.1.
+2.3.1 Cache line size is treated as 64 bytes for ABI layout and padding rules in v0.0.1.
+Implementations MUST follow the fixed offsets and cache-line separation requirements regardless of the host microarchitecture.
 	3. Primitive model
 3.1 Data plane
 3.1.1 Producer writes a slot, then publishes head.